edgrant3/WaveFunctionCollapse/README.md

 ## Current Status and Usage
 The final images are constructed from a small subset of images which I will call a "tileset".
 Small, pixel-perfect, and square images comprise the tileset and the user defines parameters such as sockets (strings respresenting a joining "key" along each edge of the tile), weighting, rotated variants, etc. in JSON files accompanying each tileset. `wfc.py` reads these JSON files to construct the tilset which the Wave Function Collapse algorithm then procedurally assembles into a larger image using matching rules between adjacent tile sockets.

-Execute `wfc.py` in terminal and press ESC key to avance through the 4 current tilesets.
+Execute `wfc.py` in terminal (I'm running Python version 3.8.7) and press ESC key to avance through the 4 current tilesets.

 TODO: